-The Northshore Community Kitchen is a partnership between Northshore Council PTSA and the Northshore YMCA to help address the food insecurity needs of Northshore students and their families.
-Working with the Northshore School District, and thanks to generous support from a couple of local businesses and organizations, donations from PTA units and individuals, and a great group of volunteers, Northshore families in need have been able to pick up a simple, freshly prepared and nutritious ready-to-eat meal once a week since April 2012, including over summer vacation.
-Also, during the school year, the students who attend the Hang Time afterschool program at Kenmore Junior High each receive a once a week snack.
+The Northshore Community Kitchen (NCK) is a partnership between Northshore Council PTSA and the Northshore YMCA to help address the food insecurity needs of Northshore students and their families.
+Working with Northshore School District nurses, and thanks to generous community support and a great group of volunteers, up to 13 Northshore families in need have been able to pick up a simple, freshly prepared and nutritious ready-to-eat meal once a week (including over summer vacations) since April 2012.
+In addition to the fresh meals, during the school year the Kitchen provides snacks for the Teen Zone program at Kenmore Library, and the Kitchen Table Homework Club at Skyview Middle School.

 Adult Volunteer Agreement and Teen Volunteer Agreement

-We welcome donations - one-time or repeated - of specific fresh food and pantry items, baked treats, etc. For a list of specific needs, Volunteer Agreements, or if you have any questions, please contact the NCK Coordinator Sue Freeman at email@example.com or 425-844-8923.
+NCK welcomes donations - one-time or repeated - of specific fresh food and pantry items, baked treats, etc. For a list of specific needs, or if you have any questions, please contact the NCK Coordinator Sue Freeman at email@example.com or 425-844-8923.

 One of our major supporters is Farms for Life, a local organization that works actively to strengthen our community by distributing fresh produce and offering food education classes to people who may not otherwise have access to these resources.

 FFL is a bridge between local farms that often have surplus crops, and agencies who serve people in need of healthy food.

 To find out more information about Farms for Life go to http://farms4life.org.

 Members of the U14 United Rebels soccer team volunteered their time at the Northshore Community Kitchen to among other things, make dozens of sandwiches and bagels, and prepare veggies for in-need families in Northshore.
 Note the cool Community Kitchen logo on those aprons!
 Special thanks to the girls for all their hard work.